Monarchism in the United States

 During the American Revolution, a significant element of the population of the Thirteen Colonies remained loyal to the British crown.
-However, since then, aside from a few considerations in the 1780s, there has not been any serious movement supporting monarchy in the United States although a small number of prominent individuals have, from time to time, advocated the concept.
+However, since then, aside from a few considerations in the 1780s, there has not been any serious movement supporting monarchy in the United States, whether foreign or native, although a small number of prominent individuals have, from time to time, advocated the concept.